 Refractive index of a medium is also defined as the ratio of the speed of light in air or vacuum and the speed of light in that medium.
 If the speed of light in air is c and the speed of light in the medium is v then the refractive index of the medium is articulated as,

 Refractive Index Solved Examples

-Let us discuss the questions of refractive index of a medium.
+Let us discuss the questions of the refractive index of a medium.

 Problem 1: A light ray is transient through a medium to another one.
 The angle of incident is provided as 30° and the angle of refraction is 50°.
 Compute the refractive index of the second medium?

 r (angle of refraction) = 50°

 The formula for refractive index is articulated as,